 One other fascinating laboratory that studies plant vibrational energies is Damanhur, an intentional community in Italy.
 In this peaceful and spiritual ecovillage there is a laboratory in the woods that offers a beautiful choir of singing trees.
 Yeah, you read that right… singing trees.
 Since 1976, researchers at Damanhur have invented and developed equipment that can capture electromagnetic changes on the surface of leaves and roots, transforming them into actual sounds.
 The best part is, these trees seem to control their electrical responses via a feedback mechanism, and demonstrate a kind of awareness and preference for types of music.
 The singing plants and trees of Damanhur have sparked off such a worldwide fascination that the people began organizing “Plant Concerts”, where musicians perform to the music created by the trees.

-Watch this 15-minute video of a beautiful demonstration singing plants while one of Damanhur’s researchers explain the phenomenon.
+Watch this 15-minute video of a beautiful demonstration singing plants while one of Damanhur’s researchers explains the phenomenon.

 An excerpt from an article about how trees save lives and health costs: